BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 2. Generate a Web to Lead form with your field included and it'll be in the HTML e.g. `TestPicklist: <select  id="00Nd0000007p1Ej" name="00Nd0000007p1Ej" title="TestPicklist">`

+Then take the "name" you get (00Nd0000007p1Ej in this example) and enter that as the *field name* in your form editor.
+Yes, you enter this obtuse string of digits instead of the human readable field name (i.e. MyCustomField__c).

 = How do I use the HTML field? =
 1. Optionally enter a label (field will display full width if a label is not entered.